eanylin/ai-ml-ocp-workshop-m1-guides/exploring-data.md

 ### About JupyterHub

-JupyterHub fron ODH allows OpenShift users to access Jupuyter notebooks.
+JupyterHub fron ODH allows OpenShift users to access Jupyter notebooks.
 It gives users access to computational environments and resources without burdening the users with installation and maintenance tasks.

 ### About DVC